 - Avoid the compulsive spending whenever you get your salary thinking it is okay to spend money because you worked hard for it.

 It is a struggle to deal with the financial crisis.
+However, Elizabeth Scott, MS, a wellness coach said, “Learning to cope with financial stress and effectively manage your financial situation can help you feel more in control of your life, reduce your stress, and build a more secure future.”
 It makes us prisoner of something that we think is easy for everybody else, but we all somehow have experienced hardships.
 It’s a matter of the right attitude and mindset in dealing with the negativity caused by our financial problems.
 We must bear in mind that at the end of the day, the most important thing is that we are alive and healthy, and we always have an opportunity to do better.